Netflix stock forecast for 2026: the acquisition of Warner Bros. Discovery and its potential impact on price

 • Total subscribers: 282.7 million (+14%)

 Co-CEO Theodore Sarandos noted that content production is recovering after last year’s strikes in Hollywood, with series rebounding more rapidly than films.
 The company’s advertising business showed significant growth, with the number of subscribers to ad-supported plans increasing by 35% from the previous quarter.
-More than half of the new users in regions with ad services chose this package option.
+More than half of new users in regions with ad services chose this package option.
 However, the company emphasised that effective ad monetisation will take time, and this segment will not become a primary revenue stream in the near term.

 The company anticipated that its advertising revenue would double in 2025, driven by a 150% increase in advertising commitments secured during 2024.
 Despite the upbeat forecast, Netflix noted that advertising was not expected to become a primary revenue driver in the near term.
 This guidance highlighted the company’s ongoing efforts to strengthen its position in the streaming market and diversify its revenue streams.